 Momma and Panda’s sadness was instantly replaced with joy as soon as they got reunited with their dad.
 The same could be said for Joshua.

-At first, Joshua was a bit nervous as he thought his dogs might not recognise him, but his guess was wrong.
+At first, Joshua was a bit nervous as he thought his dogs might not recognize him, but his guess was wrong.
 The two dogs’ tails began to wag as soon as they got reunited, and gave Joshua lots of kisses.

 Currently, the family is enjoying their new home in California.
 Watch their reunion below: